 We’re on a mission to provide comprehensive curriculum that develops not just math skills, but thinking skills.
 Our team of dedicated online math tutors designed our curriculum to reflect the complexity and nuance of real life situations.
-When your child can process this kind of information in non-routine ways, their mind become more powerful and efficient.
+When your child can process this kind of information in non-routine ways, their mind becomes more powerful and efficient.

 Math is a lot more than just computational skills.
 Thinkster’s math curriculum develops your child’s ability to think non-linearly, creatively, and analytically with data.
 Being able to sort through the relevant information and solve problems is the true mark of mastery.